Krieffer21/Krieffer_EmployeeTracker/README.md

 ![](https://github.com/Krieffer21/Krieffer_EmployeeTracker/blob/master/Assets/addRD2.gif)

 ### New Employee
   The gif below shows the process of adding a new employee.
+Then seeing that the new employee has been added.

 ![](https://github.com/Krieffer21/Krieffer_EmployeeTracker/blob/master/Assets/addE3.gif)

 ### Other Features
-  The gif below displays the remaining functionallity of the other features, such as removing an employee and the two update features, as well as the exit option.
+  The gif below displays the remaining features of the application, such as removing an employee and the two update features, as well as the exit option.

 ![](https://github.com/Krieffer21/Krieffer_EmployeeTracker/blob/master/Assets/final4.gif)